christegk/sample-statistics/README.md

 ## Getting started

-To use the WeightedStatsCalculator, you first need to create an instance of the WeightedStatsCalculator class.
+Once installed, you first need to create an instance of the WeightedStatsCalculator class.
 You can do this by importing the library and calling the constructor:

 ```
-from sample_statistics import WeightedStatsCalculator
+from sample_statistics.main import WeightedStatsCalculator

 wsc = WeightedStatsCalculator()
 ```